 Spoils of Wear is a play on the phrase 'Spoils of War', a term that refers to the profits from winning a war or battle - like, riches and power.
 I don't really like war, nor do I place much value in riches or power, but I do really like clothes.

-And now, as I strive to buy my clothes more consciously, it's a fight against "fast fashion" - an industry that values profits over people and artisanship.
+And now, as I strive to buy my clothes more consciously, the challenge is about alternatives to "fast fashion" - an industry that values profits over people and artisanship.
 My job is to ask the questions and serve up the spoils - the best of the brands that care about what their clothing is made of, where it's being made, and who is making it.